timlamec/MillsMap-1/README.md

 - Create a user called ```millsmap``` with sudo privileges.
 - From the ```millsmap``` user account, clone this repo.
 Step into it with ```cd MillsMap```.
 - You'll need a file called ```secret_tokens.json``` that contains a keys "email" and "password" that contain the username and password for an ODK Central server containing your mill map data.
-  - Yes, we know that's not really the best way to do it.
-But it's reasonably secure for now, and we'll get around to hashing and salting the password later.
 - Run the installation script with ```script/setup.sh```.
   - Follow instructions.
 It needs the domain name, and your email so that LetsEncrypt can inform you when your certificate is expiring.